renatabiniek/writing-room/README.md

     I've changed the background to white, and the final result is:

     *No automated color contrast issues found on the webpage tested*

+  * **Content**

+    Content is legible on all screensizes.
+    It has been proof-read by the developer for logical and gramatical errors, and spell-checked with [Online-Spellcheck](https://www.online-spellcheck.com/).

   * **CI Peer Review**